Nefomemes/battlelog.js/CONTRIBUTING.md

 If you are using a Git client then you can do stuff in your Git client.
 But of courfe. if you have Git CLI in your machine, you can run that command in your terminal and it should get displayed in your Git client as well.

-## Step 2:
+### Step 2:

 If you have set the commit author globally in the past, you should skip this and continue to Step 3.

-In this step, you are setting up the commit author that will be registered with future commits.
+In this step, you are setting up the commit author username and email that will be registered with future commits.

+Note: The email you use will be public.
+So don't use your main email if you don't eant it to be spammed.
+Also, GitHub requires author emails to have a GitHub account associated with it.
+So if you have't already, add the author email to your GitHub account.

 **Set it globally, so that you won't need to do this again in the future when you are doing another projects**
 ```bash